DQNEO/go-samples/parser/README.md

-# a minimal go compiler making the most use of go/parser
+# a minimal go compiler for hello world

+## Characteristics
+* Make the most use of go/* pakcages
+* Emit x86-64 assembly
+* No dependency to libc

 ## Usage